MikheyevLab/EcoEvoUnit/_posts/2019-09-06-Darko-Cotoras-visit-ecoevo.markdown

 We look forward to learning more about his results in a future talk (date and time to be communicated soon).

-Also *congratulations on his Humboldt Research Fellowship* which will lead him to the Senckenberg Museum in Germany in a few months.
-Here he will study spiders evolution in a temperate rain forests of southern South America.
+Also *congratulations on his Humboldt Research Fellowship*, which will lead him to the Senckenberg Museum in Germany in a few months.
+Here he will study spiders evolution in temperate rain forests of southern South America.